Project-Platypus/Rhodium/README.md

   makers' goals and determine how well a policy performs.

 In Rhodium, we begin with the model.
 The model is simply a function in Python.
-For example, suppose we are modelling the impacts of pollution on a system.
+For example, suppose we are modeling the impacts of pollution on a system.
 We could write the function as follows:

 ```python